Where to Stay on Maui

 Including Ka'anapali and Kapalua

-Initially developed in the 1960s, West Maui remains one of the most popular destinations to stay and play on the island of Maui.
-Here you'll now find the resort area of Ka'anapali stretches along the coastline here.
-Ka'anapali also hosts most accommodations and eateries on the island's west side.
+West Maui, initially developed in the 1960s, remains one of the most popular destinations for visitors to the island of Maui.
+The resort area of Ka'anapali stretches along its coastline, offering the majority of accommodations and dining options on the island's western side.

-To get around, drive about a 45-minute drive (30 miles) from Kahului Airport (OGG) to Kaanapali (30 miles) from Kahului.
+To get to Ka'anapali, it's about a 45-minute drive (30 miles) from Kahului Airport (OGG).

 Maui Wildfires and the loss of Lahaina Town

-In August 2023, devastating wildfires destroyed much of Lahaina town on Maui.
-This includes devastation along Front Street and much of the surrounding areas.
-Please make sure you're aware of the West Maui travel restrictions.
+In August 2023, devastating wildfires destroyed much of Lahaina town on Maui, including devastation along Front Street and many of the surrounding areas.
+Much of the town remains closed at this time, and we remind visitors to be respectful as they visit West Maui.

 Why Should You Stay in West Maui?